- NAS in Film

 American Indian Education: Voices from New Mexico (co-author) in the American Journal of Education; and “If I could speak Navajo, I’d definitely speak it 24/7”: Diné youth language consciousness, activism and reclamation of Diné identity in Diné perspectives: revitalizing and reclaiming Navajo thought (University of Arizona Press).
 She is currently an Associate Professor and the Associate Director of Native American Studies at the University of New Mexico.

-Lee, Ph.D., (Diné), Assistant Professor of Native American Studies
+Lee, Ph.D., (Diné), Associate Professor of Native American Studies

-Originally from Albuquerque, NM, he went to Dartmouth College and graduated in 1994 with B.A. in history.
-He then went onto Stanford University where he received his M.A. in Education in 1995.
-From 1995 to 1999, he taught U.S. History and Native American Studies at Wingate High School (a Bureau of Indian Affairs boarding school) near Gallup, NM.
-After teaching for four years, he returned to school at the University of New Mexico, and earned his Ph.D. in American Studies in 2004.
+Originally from Albuquerque, New Mexico, he graduated from Dartmouth College in 1994 with B.A. in History.
+He earned his M.A. in Education in 1995 from Stanford University.
+From 1995 to 1999, he taught Social Studies courses at Wingate High School near Gallup, New Mexico.
+After teaching for four years, he returned to school to the University of New Mexico, and earned his Ph.D. in American Studies in 2004.

-After attaining his doctorate, he was hired by Arizona State University to teach at the West campus in the Language, Cultures and History Department.
-He taught Native American cultures, histories, and philosophies for three years, before returning to the University of New Mexico.
-His research areas include indigenous and Navajo identity, indigenous and Navajo masculinities, Navajo transformative research, indigenous leadership development, indigenous philosophies, and indigenous community building.
-He is the book review editor for the academic journal The American Indian Quarterly.
-He has one single author book coming out in Fall 2013: Diné Masculinities: Conceptualizations and Reflections published by Createspace Independent Publishing Platform and an anthology titled Diné Perspectives: Revitalizing and Reclaiming Navajo Thought published by the University of Arizona Press will be out in May 2014.
+He taught for three years at Arizona State University at the West campus in the Language, Cultures and History Department.
+He taught course on Native American cultures, histories, and philosophies.
+He returned to the University of New Mexico in 2007.
+His research interests include indigenous/Navajo identity, indigenous/Navajo masculinities, Navajo transformative research, indigenous/Navajo leadership development, indigenous/Navajo philosophies, and indigenous/Navajo community building.
+He is the Director of the Institute for American Indian Research (IFAIR) at the University of New Mexico.
+He has two books out (1) Diné Masculinities: Conceptualizations and Reflections (North Charlestons, SC: Createspace Independent Publishing Platform, 2013) and (2) Diné Perspectives: Reclaiming and Revitalizing Navajo Thought (Tucson, AZ: The University of Arizona Press, 2014).

 Robin Minthorn, Ph.D.
 (Kiowa Tribe of Oklahoma, Apache, Nez Perce,